spacetelescope/jdaviz/docs/imviz/plugins.rst

 .. note::

-  This plugin was previous called "Links Control"
+    This plugin was previous called "Links Control".

 This plugin is used to align image layers by pixels or sky (WCS) using :func:`~jdaviz.configs.imviz.helper.link_image_data`.